darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

 Since the second argument of "**NtDelayExecution**" is a pointer, it needs an address to a value in usermode space.
-The rootkit will allocate memory in the usermode space of 8 bytes in function "AllocMemWithDataInProcess_0", refer Figure 10.
+The rootkit will allocate memory in the usermode space of 8 bytes in function "**AllocMemWithDataInProcess_0**", refer Figure 10.

-"**SetBufferDataStr**" function will first allocate 24 bytes memory in kernel for the shellcode, then the address of the allocated memory (8 bytes usermode memory) is copied to the shell code buffer and the address of **NtDelayExecution** is also copied to the shellcode, refer Figure 9.
+"**SetBufferDataStr**" function will first allocate 24 bytes memory in kernel for the shellcode, then the address of the allocated memory (8 bytes usermode memory) is copied to the shell code buffer and the address of "**NtDelayExecution**" is also copied to the shellcode, refer Figure 9.

 The memory allocated by "**SetBufferDataStr**" resides in kernel space, so it cannot be accessed in usermode.
-The rootkit will allocate 24 bytes again, but this time it will be allocated in the usermode space of the target process in function "AllocMemWithDataInProcess_0".
+The rootkit will allocate 24 bytes again, but this time it will be allocated in the usermode space of the target process in function "**AllocMemWithDataInProcess_0**".

 A new thread in suspended state is created in the usermode process in function "**CreateThreadInProcess**" in order to execute the 24 byte shellcode later.